 The Integral Group Breaks Ground on Wellspring Apartments

-MIAMI, FL, UNITED STATES, May 8, 2024 /EINPresswire.com/ -- The Integral Group will be joined by community members and leaders during the groundbreaking ceremony of the Wellspring Apartments, a landmark property.
+EINPresswire.com/ -- The Integral Group was joined by community members and leaders during the groundbreaking ceremony of the Wellspring Apartments, a landmark property that demonstrates a transformative impact on Miami-Dade seniors through the creation of sustainable and affordable living spaces for seniors.

 According to the National Council on Aging, housing costs are the greatest expense for adults age 55+.
 Wellspring Apartments will help address the growing need for affordable housing options for seniors 62+ in Miami-Dade.